 Hello + Welcome!

 My name is Grace Chee, and I am a Nashville-based lover of food, wellness and community.
-I am a Certified Holistic Health Coach specializing in home cooking, intuitive health and food freedom.
+I am a Certified Holistic Health Coach specializing in intuitive cooking, gentle nutrition and food freedom.
 I help individuals feel healthy, confident and at home in their bodies by ditching limiting beliefs and nourishing their body in intuitive ways–not by restricting.

 During the day, I work full-time in higher education and am also part of TRILUNA , a Nashville-based experiential wellness company dedicated to creating programs, events, and curriculum that transform from the inside out.
 You can also find me practicing yoga, enjoying a good self-help or fantasy novel, or catching up on the latest episode (or just re-watching every episode) of the Great British Baking Show on Netflix.